j9cke/JAG/README.md

 A web platform in ASP.NET which communicates with an already existing database of a library system.
 The platform make it possible for users to register and to browse, search and borrow available books.

-The design pattern MVC was used combined with ASP.NET's Identity.
+The project was created with a so called 3-tier-architecture.